treebranch91/patched-a999/readme.md

 ### How Are Errors Handled?

 Certian aspects of Turdus_ra1n (exploiting SEP, booting exploited iOS) can fail the first time.
 This is why A999activator has very extensive if-fail-then-retry logic.
 It will eventually work, and it won't continue the proccess until it does.
 So don't be discouraged when it says `Something went wrong, lets try that again` because it's really just working as intended and trying again (sometimes many times to get that PTEBlock) does eventually work out.
 One exception to this is if turdusra1n/turdus_merula crashes at `- <Log> checkm8 setup stage`.
 If your stuck here for a long time (more then 30 seconds) I would `ctrl+c` to exit a999activator, unpulg the USB-A to Lightning cable from the USB port on the Mac, then plug it back in before running the `a999` command again.
 Unfortunately I don't have a better solution for this yet as it is a turdus merula problem.
 In a similar vein to above, if you fail to enter DFU mode when prompted or the custom ramdisk fails to boot a999activator notices this and goes back to correct it.

+### What do I do if "No space left on device, ERROR: Unable to extract filesystem from IPSW"?

+Free up your system space.

 ### What About iPads with A9(X)?